coderkatew/match-it/testing/testing.md

 * Open the [Match It website](https://coderkatew.github.io/match-it/).
 * Enter a player name and click 'Play!'.
 * Game screen is displayed.
-Method 1: Click or tap on About at the top of the page (or the 'i' icon for mobile).
+<br>Method 1: Click or tap on About at the top of the page (or the 'i' icon for mobile).
 The view will jump to the About section of the page.
 The About section contains some information about memory games and imrpoving memory skills.
-Method 2: Scroll down the page to the About section.
+<br>Method 2: Scroll down the page to the About section.
 The About section contains some information about memory games and imrpoving memory skills.

 - Result: Both methods work as described.
 There's no interaction with the text section iself but the navigation is working correctly.<br>